Lavlen/sneakers-quiz/README.md

 # Design
 ## Color scheme
 The colors used in the app design is intended to make it playful, cool and young.
-Shades of light grey, white (#fff, #CCC) and orange (#ff652f) are the main colours used in the design and stand out against dark transparent containers (rgba(0, 0, 0, 0.5)) on top of a dark background. this is the colour scheme throughout the site.
+White (#fff) and orange (#ff652f) are the main colours used in the design and stand out against dark transparent containers (rgba(0, 0, 0, 0.5)) on top of a dark background. this is the colour scheme throughout the site.

 A hover effect ever so slightly changes the shade of each option box to a lighter shade of grey (#252525) to give the user an interactive feel when playing the quiz.
 Green and Red background colours update both the answer indicators at the bottom of the questions container and option boxes when correct and incorrect options are selected.